Welcome to the #FindYourCSpot Challenge

-Measure your baseline cadence using Weav’s Detect My Tempo mode.
+Measure your baseline cadence using Weav’s Match My Stride mode.

-Increase your cadence 1-4 SPM over the course of seven runs using I Know My Tempo mode (see example table below).
+Increase your cadence 1-4 SPM over the course of seven runs using Fixed Tempo mode (see example table below).
 Easily do this by setting the tempo of the music and upping your steps per minute to match it!
 Pro tip: try taking smaller steps without increasing your speed.

 Document each run on social media using #FindYourCSpot, and let us know how each run felt.

 Email us at firstname.lastname@example.org with screenshots of each post by May 1st to enter a chance at winning one of three Aftershokz wireless running headphones we're giving away!!